Empirical Analysis of Nature-Inspired Algorithms for Autism Spectrum Disorder Detection Using 3D Video Dataset: Preliminary

 \section{Preliminary}

-This section provides essential details and background concepts required for understanding the subsequent sections of the research paper.
-This section gives details about various correlation coefficients, nature-inspired algorithms and supervised classification machine learning algorithms.
+This section presents essential background information and fundamental concepts necessary for understanding the subsequent sections of this research paper.
+It provides detailed descriptions of various correlation coefficients, nature-inspired optimization algorithms, and supervised machine learning classification algorithms employed in this study.